Killing of Cecil the lion: Non-governmental

+The press saw similarities between Cecil and Harambe, the zoo gorilla killed about a year later.
+"Harambe is the de facto emotional successor of Cecil the Lion", according to a CNN report.
+Outside magazine asked what Cecil the Lion can teach us about the killing of Harambe.
+Vox noted the deaths were alike in that they generated "a huge swell of social media backlash" and a "mob justice mechanism".

 Government officials

 Some government officials publicly condemned the killing of Cecil.
 David Cameron, then Prime Minister of the United Kingdom, told reporters that the United Kingdom plays "a leading role in preventing illegal wildlife trade", when he was asked about Cecil's death.
 Grant Shapps, his Minister of State at the Department for International Development, described the incident as "barbaric hunting".

 U.S. Congresswoman Betty McCollum of Minnesota, co-chair of the United States Congressional International Conservation Caucus, suggested an investigation of Palmer and the killing.

 U.S. Senator Bob Menendez introduced the Conserving Ecosystems by Ceasing the Importation of Large (CECIL) Animal Trophies Act, which "extend[s] the import and export protections for a species listed under the Endangered Species Act to those that have been proposed for listing, thereby prohibiting the import of any trophies gleaned from Cecil's killing without explicitly obtaining a permit from the Secretary of the Interior."
 The bill was cosponsored by Senators Cory Booker, Richard Blumenthal, and Ben Cardin.

 On 30 July 2015, the United Nations General Assembly in New York adopted a non-binding resolution to strengthen the efforts to address illicit wildlife poaching and trafficking.
 Germany and Gabon were the sponsors of the resolution.
 Harald Braun, Germany's U.N.
 Ambassador, and Gabon's Foreign Minister Emmanuel Issoze-Ngondet associated the resolution with the killing.
 Said Braun: "Like most people in the world we are outraged at what happened to this poor lion;" Issoze-Ngondet added that Cecil's killing was "a matter of deep concern for all countries in Africa".